kaaproject/kaa/Programming-guide/Your-first-Kaa-application/index.md

     sample period we set in **Admin UI**.

-# Next steps

-To create a real-world IoT solution, you will most likely need to implement more features into your application.

-Kaa provides you with practically everything you might need.
-Links in [following section](#further-reading) will help you grasp the scope of Kaa capabilities as well as get familiar with the essential documentation, such as Programming guide and Administration UI guide.

 # Further reading

-Use the following guides and references to make the most of Kaa.
+To create a real-world IoT solution, you need to add more features into your application.

+Kaa provides many ones you might need.
+Follow the links below to grasp the scope of Kaa capabilities as well as get familiar with the essential documentation, such as Programming guide and Administration UI guide.

  - [Key Kaa features]({{root_url}}/Programming-guide/Key-platform-features/)

-    Use this reference to learn about features and capabilities of Kaa.
+    Learn about Kaa features and capabilities.

  - [Using endpoint SDKs]({{root_url}}/Programming-guide/Using-Kaa-endpoint-SDKs/)

-    Use this guide to create advanced applications with Kaa using SDKs.
+    Create advanced applications using Kaa SDKs.

  - [Administration UI guide]({{root_url}}/Administration-guide/)

-    Use this guide to learn how to install, configure and manage Kaa platform in details.
+    Learn how to install, configure and manage Kaa platform in details.

  - [Contribute to Kaa]({{root_url}}/Customization-guide/How-to-contribute/)

-    Use this guide to learn how to contribute to Kaa project and which code/documentation style conventions we adhere to.
+    Learn how to contribute to the Kaa project.